stairjoke/KinderarztVomBodensee.de/README.md

 # Kinderarztvombodensee.de
+Dr. med.
+Christof Metzler, youtuber and pediatrician, has been publishing helpful videos for over ten years.
+He helps parents, grandparents and anyone who would like to be one.
+This is the source code of his website.

+## Built with Kirby
 You can learn more about Kirby at [getkirby.com](https://getkirby.com).

-## License Information
-This repository contains licensed fonts which may only be used for this website.
-Using these fonts for other projects not owned and operated by Christof Metzler is not permitted.

-This repository contains one KirbyCMS license.
-The license is bound to https://kinderarztvombodensee.de and may not be used for any other KirbyCMS installation.

 ## Copyright
-Design and Code by Wenzel Massag (https://wenzels.design/) all rights reserved.
+Design and Code by Wenzel Massag all rights reserved.
+More information about this project (German): http://wenzels.design/@/page/UaTbz72G67CCrKCv